web3/web3.js/ISSUE_TEMPLATE.md

     2. Set the provider to `localhost`
     3. Fetch latest block

-    When you include code, using code blocks makes your report pretty:
+    Please use the code blocks Markdown does provide:

     ```js

         console.log('Pretty syntax!');

     ```
 ----------------------------------------------------------------------->